galliume/freeTils/README.md

 - [x] close properly the app and disconnect from stb
 - [x] display logs
 - [x] cleaning and refactoring
+- [x] launch app with qmlscene
+- [ ] control the app via remote keyboard
 - [ ] detect device type (revolution, delta, mini 4k or unsuported)
 - [ ] make it work for the mini 4K android via ADB
-- [ ] control the app via remote keyboard
-- [ ] launch app with qmlscene
 - [ ] filter logs
 - [ ] see if hot reload is possible ?
 - [ ] make home made file server work instead of using PHP internal server
 - [ ] make a cmd line version (and a VS code extension ?)

 ## Setup requirements
+- You have to fill your freebox develop id per category and per stb (all given by Free on demand) in the manifest.json (see [help](https://github.com/galliume/freeTils/wiki/Help) section)
 - PHP 7 must be installed (internal server is used for file serving, should be temporary)
+- To be able to use the QML launcher, the freebox library libfbxqml must be installed in "<rootAppFolder>/vendor/libfbxqml"

 ## Build with
 - Qt 6 / C++2a